cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 simplify implem and operation / deployment, configuration & mgmt

+if 2 peerings - ECMP
+ARS peer with FW?

+FW advertises to the ARS the On-Prem branches makes sense to receive thiese On-Prem branches forn the Cpncentrator via BGP too.

+and then ARS programs them in the VM Effective routes so the spokes  will know onprem reachable via FW

 => "Before ARS, users had to create a User Defined Route (UDR) to steer traffic to the NVA, and needed to **manually update the routing table on the NVA when VNET addresses got updated**" TO CHECK